woossi0/suite/docs/usermanual/source/sysadmin/startup/index.rst

 This section shows how to set the Java system properties used during startup.

 .. note:: We recommend using Tomcat for deployment.
-Other application servers may have similar configuration though.
+Other application servers may have similar configuration.

 .. note:: You can view existing Java options (:guilabel:`system-properties`) and environment variables (:guilabel:`system-environment`) on the GeoServer Detailed Status Page at http://localhost:8080/geoserver/rest/about/status.